gvwilson/thirdbit/teaching/redesign.md

 *These profiles clarify what readers are interested in and what can be assumed about their prior knowledge.*

 -   Samira
-    -   Undergraduate student in computer science
+    -   Undergraduate student in computer science.
-    -   Interested in becoming a high school teacher
+    -   Interested in becoming a high school teacher.
-    -   Wants to learn more about education in general in order to decide if it's for her
+    -   Wants to learn more about education in general in order to decide if it's for her.
-    -   Particularly interested in how to deliver lessons (has little public speaking experience)
+    -   Particularly interested in how to deliver lessons (has little public speaking experience).
 -   Moshe
-    -   Professional programmer with two teenage children whose school doesn't offering programming classes
+    -   Professional programmer with two teenage children whose school doesn't offering programming classes.
-    -   Has volunteered to run an after-school program
+    -   Has volunteered to run an after-school program.
-    -   20+ years using Visual Basic and C#
+    -   20+ years using Visual Basic and C#.
-    -   Frequently gives presentations to colleagues
+    -   Frequently gives presentations to colleagues.
-    -   No experience teaching teenagers
+    -   No experience teaching teenagers.
-    -   Wants to learn how to build effective lessons in collaboration with others
+    -   Wants to learn how to build effective lessons in collaboration with others.
 -   Emma
-    -   Trained as a librarian
+    -   Trained as a librarian.
-    -   Now works as a project manager in a small software company
+    -   Now works as a project manager in a small software company.
-    -   Helps run web design classes for women entering tech as a second career
+    -   Helps run web design classes for women entering tech as a second career.
-    -   Is now recruiting colleagues to run more classes in her area
+    -   Is now recruiting colleagues to run more classes in her area.
-    -   Wants to know how to grow a volunteer teaching organization
+    -   Wants to know how to grow a volunteer teaching organization.

 ## 3. Exercises